Defective Equipment Lawyers — Scotland

 It is important that after your injury, you take these necessary steps to aid your compensation case.

-- Seek medical attention – It is important to make sure any injuries sustained from the accident receive immediate medical attention.
+• Seek medical attention: It is important to ensure that any injuries sustained from the accident receive immediate medical attention.
 Medical records and receipts are crucial evidence in your claim further down the line.

-- Report the accident – You should notify your employer (and the main contractor if it is on a construction site) as soon as possible.
-By making a health and safety record of the event, you’re providing yourself with additional proof, making your claim process easier.
+• Report the accident: You should notify your employer (and the main contractor if it is on a construction site) as soon as possible.
+By ensuring the accident is recorded in a health and safety book, you’re providing yourself with additional proof, making your claim process easier.

-At Watermans, we understand that making a defective equipment injury claim may seem like a daunting task for you.
-That is why we offer straightforward legal advice, offering guidance and support throughout your compensation claim.
+At Watermans, we understand that making a defective equipment injury claim may seem like a daunting task.
+That is why we offer straightforward legal advice, guidance and support throughout your compensation claim.

-Contact our qualified solicitors today to begin your compensation claim so that you can get your life back on track.
+Contact our qualified solicitors today to begin proceedings for your compensation claim so that you can get your life back on track.

 How Much Compensation Can I Expect?

 We also provide a personal injury claim calculator on our website.
-This tool allows you to get a rough estimate of the amount of compensation you may be entitled to based on your specific injury.
+This tool provides a rough estimate of the compensation you may be entitled to based on your specific injury.

 Why Choose Watermans?